 The floral array is composed of branched flat-topped clusters at the top of the stems.

 Seed: Fertile flowers produce a dry ellipsoid cypsela with white fully pappus attached for wind dispersion.
-Seeds of Solidago usually require 60 days of cold statification and light for germination.
+Seeds of Euthamia usually require 60 days of cold stratification and light for germination so they should be surface sown.

 Varieties: Over time several varieties of this species have been described but most authorities today such as Flora of North America and the Minnesota authorities at the U of M and the MN DNR do not recognize varieties but treat them as simple local ecotypes.

 Habitat: Grass-leaved Goldenrod grows a rhizomatous root system, which allows the plant to form colonies vegetatively.
+It is not aggressive and can be out-competed by grasses and other prairie plants.
 It grows in moist to dry condition of prairies, meadows, roadsides and empty fields and lots.
 Full sun best.

 Comparisons: The leaves of Riddell's Goldenrod, Solidago riddellii, are somewhat grass-like but there the leaves are folded toward the center vein, are not gland-dotted, and the upper leaves sheath the stem while the number of ray florets is much fewer - 7 to 9.